simul/simul.github.io/unrealengine/Troubleshooting.md

 **Performance**

-* **TrueSky is taking too many milliseconds to render a frame.
+* **trueSKY is taking too many milliseconds to render a frame.
 How can I reduce this value?**
 <br>With default settings, the cost of trueSKY should be between 2 and 4 ms per frame.
-If this is not being achieved or in the use case, speed is a higher priority than visual performance, then this can be improved by altering the Amortization, Atmospherics Amortization and/or Downscale Factor settings in the details panel of the TrueSkySequenceActor.
-To aid the measurement of performance, TrueSky also provides profiling information (Windows -> Overlays -> Profiling or use the GetProfilingText function in blueprint).
+If this is not being achieved or in the use case, speed is a higher priority than visual performance, then this can be improved by altering the Amortization, Atmospherics Amortization and/or Downscale Factor settings in the details panel of the trueSKYSequenceActor.
+To aid the measurement of performance, trueSKY also provides profiling information (Windows -> Overlays -> Profiling or use the GetProfilingText function in blueprint).

 * **How do I make the clouds appear less pixelated?**
-<br>Try increasing the Maximum Resolution setting, in the details panel of the TrueSkySequenceActor.
+<br>Try increasing the Maximum Resolution setting, in the details panel of the trueSKYSequenceActor.

+* **the trueSKY binary plugin is not working correctly.**
+<br>Try deleting the plugin folder Engine/Plugins/TrueSkyPlugin and the plugin binaries Engine/Binaries/ThirdParty/Simul.
+Then re-install the latest version of the plugin.

 * **How do I make the clouds move independently of time-of-day?**
 <br>Call the Blueprint function **SetBool** with the name "clouds:overrideWind" and the value *true*.